Kaliumhexacyanoferrat/GenHTTP/README.md

 ## Getting Started

-To host a GenHTTP server instance in an existing or new .NET project, add a reference to `GenHTTP.Full` to your project and spin off a new host:
+To host a GenHTTP server instance in an existing or new .NET project, add a nuget reference to `GenHTTP.Full` to your project and spin off a new host:

 ```csharp